-On October 14, 2021 the Pioneer Valley Planning Commission sent a press release to area media outlets to inform the public that a draft of the Hatfield Hazard Mitigation Plan had been placed on both PVPC's website and the Town of Hatfield's website.
-The release also indicated that hard copies were available at Hatfield Town Hall, and that all residents, businesses and other concerned parties of Hatfield and adjacent communities were encouraged to comment on the plan by e-mailing or calling staff contacts at PVPC or the Town of Hatfield.
-The press release also informed the public that a public meeting would be held November 2, 2021 to solicit public input on the draft plan.
+On DATE 2021 the Pioneer Valley Planning Commission sent a press release to area media outlets to inform the public that that a draft of the Hatfield Hazard Mitigation Plan had been placed on PVPC's website.
+The release also indicated that hard copies were available at PVPC's offices and at Hatfield Town Hall, and that all residents, businesses and other concerned parties of Hatfield and adjacent communities were encouraged to comment on the plan by e-mailing or calling staff contacts at PVPC or the Town of Hatfield.

 Citizens, municipal officials and others from neighboring municipalities were encouraged to comment on Hatfield's plan by e-mailing or calling staff contacts at PVPC or the Town of Hatfield.
 The Pioneer Valley Planning Commission's regional scope ensured that residents and government officials throughout the Pioneer Valley saw the press release and request for comments.
-Surrounding communities were informed of Hatfield's hazard mitigation draft plan and the public meeting through email, and had the opportunity to comment on the draft plan.
-At the public meeting held November 2, 2021, press from The Reminder was present, and asked whether the mitigation strategies were prioritized in order of importance to the Town.
-Copies of media releases and the presentation from both public meetings, as well as an article published in the Reminder are in Appendix A.
+Surrounding communities were informed of Hatfield's hazard mitigation planning process and had the opportunity to comment on the draft plan.
+INSERT COMMENTS.